dcos/examples/1.8/artifactory/artifactory-enterprise.md

-## How to set up Artifactory Enterprise on DC/OS
+# Setting up Artifactory Enterprise on DC/OS

 [Artifactory Enterprise](https://www.jfrog.com/artifactory/versions/#High-Availability) is a highly available installation of Artifactory.
 It does this by using a load balancer to balance requests across multiple Artifactory instances.